jeromeguillaume/kong-operator-4-ai-gateway/README.md

 # Material for Kong Operator and Kong AI Gateway
-See below 2 templates for deploying the Kong AI Gateway. **There is no difference in terms of plugins capabilities between the two deployments**
+See below 2 templates for deploying the Kong AI Gateway. **There is no difference in terms of plugins capabilities between the two deployments**.
+Both deployments can be deployed in the same cluster and managed by the same Kong Operator.

+The Namespaces are for:
+- Kong Operator: `kong-system`
+- Hybrid DP: `kong`
+- Ingress: `kong-ingress`

 ## Prerequisite: deploy the Kong Operator
-Only apply the `prerequisites` part in the [Kong Operator](https://developer.konghq.com/operator/konnect/crd/control-planes/hybrid/#prerequisites) documentation.
+- Apply only the `prerequisites` part in the [Kong Operator](https://developer.konghq.com/operator/konnect/crd/control-planes/hybrid/#prerequisites) documentation.
-Note: do not create the `KonnectAPIAuthConfiguration`: it's done later
+  - Note: do not create the `KonnectAPIAuthConfiguration` because it's done later
+- Install the CRDs for [`Gateway API`](https://developer.konghq.com/operator/dataplanes/get-started/kic/install/#install-crds)

 ## Template for Hybrid DP
 It delivers a read/write Control Plane in Konnect.
 The configuration is based on the following CRD Kinds: